ryan-xin/wdywt/README.md

 * COC - Convention Over Configuration;
 * DRY - Don't Repeat Yourself;
 * MVC - Model, View and Controller is hard to understand at first.
 Several files need to be edited at the same time.
-Still need more practive;
+Still need more practice;
 * I created several models in this project(User, Post, Comment, Like, Follow), which is a good opportunity to learn CRUD;
 * I only use Cloudinary for image upload in this project.
 It worth doing more research on this platform and using it in the next project.